Adnan Virk: ESPN

-DAZN and MLB Network
+DAZN, MLB Network and NHL Network

 In March 2019, it was announced that Virk would host the new MLB studio program ChangeUp for DAZN, a subscription streaming media service based in London.
-In addition, Virk will appear on MLB Network.
-He is also hosting boxing events.
+In addition, Virk appeared on MLB Network.
+He also hosted boxing events.

 ChangeUp was canceled just prior to the 2020 MLB season.
+His contract with DAZN expired in 2022.

+He is currently co-hosting MLB Tonight as well as appearing on the NHL Network.

 WWE

 On April 12, 2021, it was announced that Virk would become the new play-by-play commentator for Monday Night Raw, replacing Tom Phillips.
 However, after a negative reception from the fans, six weeks later on May 25, he and the company mutually parted ways because Adnan claimed the schedule was too much for him and his family.
 He was replaced by Jimmy Smith.

-Personal life

-Virk was born to a Pakistani Canadian Ahmadi Muslim family, and considers himself a practising Muslim.
-He lives in New Jersey with his wife Eamon, whom he married in 2007.
-They have four sons.
+Silver Screen Debut

+Virk made his feature film debut in 2023 as a sports announcer in Big George Foreman, a biography about the former heavyweight boxing champion directed by George Tillman Jr.